 - Delta Air Lines: probably the most extensive lineup of credit cards, all come with the standard benefits like free bags, early boarding, and bonus miles.
 The Gold Delta SkyMiles card is the most elemental and comes with all the essential perks, while Platinum affords additional perks like better purchase protection and a companion ticket after the card is renewed.
 The Reserve Card includes SkyClub access and an enhanced companion ticket.
 There are also business versions Gold, Platinum and Reserve cards, all from American Express.

 - JetBlue TrueBlue: JetBlue offers two cards, the JetBlue card, and the JetBlue Plus card, both from Barclays.
-Both earn bonuses on JetBlue flights, diningtransferableand grocery store purchases, but only the $99-per-year plus card includes baggage and even elite status, for those who spend enough.
+Both earn bonuses on JetBlue flights, dining, and grocery store purchases, but only the $99-per-year plus card includes baggage and even elite status, for those who spend enough.

-- Southwest Airlines: Southwest has three Rapid Rewards Credit Cards, Plus, Premier and each with unique perks in addition to bonus earning on Southwest flights and restaurants.
+- Southwest Airlines: Southwest has a few Rapid Rewards Credit Cards — like the Plus and Premier, each with unique perks in addition to bonus earning on Southwest flights and restaurants.
 The Plus card, with the lowest fee, comes with essential perks like bonus miles and extra points on Southwest flights and dining purchases.
 The Premier card, at $99, offers a few extra benefits, like no foreign transaction fees, plus bigger bonuses and tier points that could qualify a cardholder for A-List status or the coveted Companion Pass.
-The newest Priority Card, at $149 per year, is priciest up front, offset by a $75 Southwest travel credit.
+The Priority Card, at $149 per year, is pricey up front, offset by a $75 Southwest travel credit.
 The Priority Card includes the above but also four upgraded A1-15 boarding passes per year.

 - United Airlines: The MileagePlus Explorer card is one of the better values for entry-level airline credit cards.
 It includes all the comparable perks that American and Delta include with their cards, plus a restaurant points bonus and four United Club passes.
 The United MileagePlus Explorer Club card, like the Delta SkyMiles Reserve, includes unlimited United Club access for a higher fee.